PE184 1 credit

 Adaptive Physical Education

-Focuses on knowledge, comprehension, and application of human movement principles related to individuals with disabilities.
+This course focuses on knowledge, comprehension, and application of human movement principles related to individuals with disabilities.
 Prepares students with a foundation of special needs applications through a combination of research and practical classroom experience within the professional arena of persons with disabilities.
+Because student participation is both a vital part of the learning process and an important way to enrich the course experience, student to student interaction is required.
 Students are encouraged to raise issues, provide information from their own experience, and ask questions.

-Prerequisites: BT113 or WR115 or designated placement test score.
+Prerequisites: BT113 or WR115 or designated placement test scores.

 PE185 1 credit